Symbols

 - /etc/exports, The mount daemon, Exporting filesystems

-- /etc/fstab, Mounting and Unmounting, Physical installation, Daemon initialization
+- /etc/fstab, Mounting and Unmounting, Physical installation

 - /etc/init.d/autofs, Autofs and automounter